cmry/cmry.github.io/_posts/2015-05-06-twitter-python.md

 ![stream](http://www.digital-constructions.com/blog/uploaded_images/twitterStreamGraph-799455.jpg)

-In order to pick Tweets from the stream, we need to add a bit more code.
+In order to pick these Tweets from the stream, we need to add a bit more code.
+First off, there needs to be a `StdOutListener` so that whatever is given to the streamer can actually be handled in Python:

 {% highlight python %}
 class StdOutListener(twp.StreamListener):